icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [VS Solution Example for Content Hub](https://github.com/Sitecore/ContentHub-VS-Solution-Example) - A visual Studio Solution Example to download and base any Content Hub Development on, featuring Intellisense, Sync of scripts, Debugging and Unit-Testing.

+- [Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) - Repository for all the Content Hub ONE demos built by the Sitecore Demo Solutions team.

 - [Sitecore spatial geojson polygons](https://github.com/josedbaez/sitecore-spatial-geojson-polygons) - Implementation of a Linq extension to be able to query on points that intercept GeoJson polygons in solr indexes.
 The demo provides a template with the spatial field, couple of sample items with polygons from openstreetmap that cover some cities; and a controller rendering that reads lat and lng from the querystring and returns the polygon of the item found (e.g. Big Ben's coordinates return London).
 - [Sitecore Solr Schema](https://github.com/konabos/solr-sitecore-schema) - Sitecore configsets (schema) for Solr 8.1.1 and 8.4.0.
 - [Search Index Builder](https://github.com/jermdavis/SearchIndexBuilder) - A tool for rebuilding search indexes from outside the Sitecore web app especially good for very long-running builds.